We’ve visited Venice multiple times, and my favourite was definitely the time we visited Venice in April.

 Of course, it can rain in Venice in April.
 Generally, it rains for approximately 7 to 12 days in April according to different sources.
 So although the chance of rain is quite small, be sure to pack some waterproof things.

 As for the flood, it’s not just rain that makes the acqua alta.
-And anyways, although the flood season is from end of September until April, the main months when the flood generally happens are from October to January.
+And anyways, although the flood season is from the end of September until April, the main months when the flood generally happens are from October to January.
 April, so, is rather safe.

 After the bell tower, we went inside Basilica San Marco.
 It’s definitely an interesting thing as well.
 The basilica is gorgeous!